-You are now asked to plan your own 'Carousel Activity'.
+You are now asked to plan your own carousel activity.
 If the above example fits what you are teaching, you can use it.
-However, you may well teaching something else, so here are three more ideas that lend themselves to structuring activities for group work by using the 'Carousel of Activities' strategy:
+However, you may well be teaching something else, so here are four more ideas that lend themselves to structuring activities for group work by using the 'Carousel of Activities' strategy: